 - Rapid chargingA full charge takes just over 40 minutes thanks to 80W wired charging – and 30W wireless charging is fairly quick, too

 A two-tier approach to flagship phones is nothing new.
 It’s always the Plus, Pro or Ultra variants that command the lion’s share of the attention, but the more mainstream alternatives are becoming more difficult to ignore – and the Oppo Find X5 is a perfect example why.

 While the pricier Find X5 Pro promises a few extra features, the vanilla version delivers a very similar experience, in a more sensible form factor and with a less wince-inducing price.
 Very little is lost by using a previous-generation processor, and while rapid charging is slightly slower, it has the same killer design and takes fantastic photos in all lighting conditions based on my experience with the phone.

-Having used one as my main handset for the past week, I’m not convinced it’s as complete a package as a Samsung Galaxy S22 – but it gets surprisingly close, and delivers consistently better battery life.
+I’m not convinced it’s as complete a package as a Samsung Galaxy S22 or the newer Galaxy S23 in 2023 – but it gets surprisingly close, and delivers consistently better battery life.
 Where previously Oppo was an outside choice, the Find X5 is very much in the running as one best phones you’ll find at this price.